KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 03 : Count Vehicles (2000–2020)

 This task count all vehicles manufactured between 2000 and 2020 by filtering the data based on the Year column.

+## Problem 04 : Count Vehicles by Make (2000–2020)

+This task calculates the number of vehicles manufactured between 2000 and 2020 for each make and orders the results by the total number of vehicles in descending order.